Writing

 I have become slightly obsessive about names because agents make sloppy naming expensive.

-A vague field name is not just an implementation detail.
-It is a little product decision that will be reused by every downstream workflow.
+A vague field name is a little product decision that will be reused by every downstream workflow.
 A tool called update_status might sound harmless until nobody knows whether it updates a draft state, a customer-visible state, a planning state, or a compliance-relevant state.

 The same is true for data objects.
 If the system has a weak noun, the product will eventually inherit weak behavior.
 Agents need clear nouns, clear verbs, clear scopes, clear preconditions, and clear consequences.
 Humans need those too, but humans are more likely to notice when something feels off.

-Headless design has a craft layer.
-It is just a quieter craft layer: structured names, crisp descriptions, examples that do not teach the wrong behavior, and defaults that guide the system toward the safest useful action.
+Headless design has a quieter craft layer: structured names, crisp descriptions, examples that do not teach the wrong behavior, and defaults that guide the system toward the safest useful action.

 Docs become product surface